 If you're searching for a new Guitar Phase Shifter Pedal, here's a list that's sure to help you to get started.

 Before we zero in on the best budget guitar phase shifter pedals, we’ll first take a look at their actual significance.
 The Phase Shifter, or Phaser, is an often overlooked effect that sounds very similar to a Flanger.
 The Phaser can be heard on many historic recordings by Pink Floyd, Van Halen, Waylon Jennings, Jimi Hendrix, and many others.
 Continue reading “Best Budget Guitar Phase Shifter Pedals”

 If you're in the market for a bucket brigade-style analog delay pedal, here are some well-crafted ones for you to consider.
 See what you think.

+Before we get into the best guitar analog delay pedals, we’ll begin with a word or two about them.
 Analog delay, using the bucket brigade chip, is a staple effect in many players’ pedalboards.
 Analog delay works by splitting the signal at the input into two parts and sending one part of the signal right to the output; this is the “dry” signal.
-The other part — the “wet signal” — gets sent through a circuit designed for that signal to take some time passing through it.
-Once the signal passes through the circuit it is mixed back in with the “dry” signal and you have a delay, or echo.
+Continue reading “Best Guitar Analog Delay Pedals”

 Distortion is a type of overdrive, or more accurately, overdrive is a type of distortion.
 Usually, when we talk about distortion, we’re talking about overdrive with a very high gain that’s very fuzzy and compressed.
 It’s a different, more controlled sound than FUZZ though, and it’s created in a different way as well.
 Continue reading “What are the Best Guitar Distortion Pedals?”